Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

     |`transport`| `TransportType.XHR` or `TransportType.SendBeacon` or `TransportType.Fetch`.
 Set the transport type. | `TransportType.Fetch` |
 - `Select a **GTM variable** from the list`.
 It's necessary to return an object containing the key-value pairs you wish to use for instance configuration.
 Ensure that the keys are part of the available configurations.

-##### Enable client side user agent enrichment
+##### (Legacy) Enable client side user agent enrichment

 Starting with version 240a7 in Aug, 2023, we have upgraded this template to use the Amplitude Browser SDK 2.0 for data collection.
 In Amplitude Browser SDK 2.0, we have deprecated client-side user agent parsing in favor of server-side user agent parsing.
 [More details](https://github.com/amplitude/Amplitude-TypeScript/tree/v1.x/packages/plugin-user-agent-enrichment-browser).

-To avoid breaking changes in chart analytics, we provide the option to enable client-side parsing by simply checking the check box.
+To avoid breaking changes in chart analytics, we've added the option to enable client-side user agent parsing via the `(Legacy) Enable client side user agent enrichment` option.
 You can also choose which user agent field (OS name, OS version, device manufacture, and device model) you want to enrich by checking the checkbox accordingly.

 If you are a new user, we highly recommend adopting server-side parsing by leaving this checkbox empty as the new enrichment strategy offers more accurate result.